SnuK87/keycloak-kafka/README.md

 </module>
 ```

-Download the .jar files listed under `<resources>` from https://mvnrepository.com/ and put them into the same folder.
+Download the .jar files listed under `<resources>` from [MVN Repository](https://mvnrepository.com/) and put them into the same folder.

 ```
 .